Slideshow image

 What is the new expected administrative or financial burden associated with this change?

 None.
-We have been acting on this principle in our congregation through education and events for over a year.
-We have also engaged with community groups and events for the last three years.
+We have been engaged with community groups and events for the last three years and acting in our congregation through education and events for over a year.
+Budgeting for these efforts occurs through the Social Justice Team.

 What actions will be taken to hold us accountable?